The Fascinating History of Data Visualization: From Basic Maps to BI

 Although it is near-impossible to find the precise meaning.
 However, time-frames were shown on the horizontal grid, and planetary positions and trajectories were demonstrated on the right-hand side.

-Meanwhile, during the Chinese Song Dynasty, celestial bodies were projected using unique techniques unknown to Europe until the sixteen century.
+Meanwhile, during the Chinese Song Dynasty, celestial bodies were projected using unique techniques unknown to Europe until the sixteenth century.
 They designed tremendously sophisticated visualizations of the stars.
 However, the above-described chart by Europeans came before this Chinese chart.

-17th Century Michael Florent Van Langren
+17th century Michael Florent Van Langren

 History of data visualization history 17th century